 5. Don’t give out your "real" number

 You risk your number being stolen or sold whenever you share it to sign up for text notifications or enroll in a store loyalty program, giveaway, app, or service.
-If you need to give out a number, use a virtual phone line or burner number to keep your phone number private.
+If you need to give out a number, use a virtual phone line or burner number.
+(Read about your options in my story on how to keep your phone number private.)

 [Image credit: Techlicious]